-Daniel Sauter is Associate Director for Data Visualization in the Urban Systems Lab and an artist who creates installations and visualizations dealing with the cultural and social implications of emerging technologies.
+Daniel Sauter is associate director of the Urban Systems Lab and an artist who creates installations and visualizations dealing with the cultural and social implications of emerging technologies.
 His research is driven by a curiosity about how the computational regime transforms geopolitics, urban spaces, and the human body.
-He is an Associate Professor in the School of Art, Media, and Technology at Parsons School of Design and Co-Director of the the New School's Integrative Ph.D.
-Fellowship Program at the New School in New York City.
+He is an associate professor in the School of Art, Media, and Technology at Parsons School of Design and co-director of the Integrative PhD Fellowship Program at the New School.
 For more information, see danielsauter.com.

 Rocío Carrero is an environmental scientist with expertise in climate change adaptation, disaster risk reduction, scenarios and spatial modeling.
 Since 2016, she has concentrated her efforts in developing and testing experimental models to assess how urban communities build resilience.
 Dr. Carrero has worked with the EU ECHO, The World Bank, the Red Cross and the IADB, as well as governments and NGOs in over a dozen countries.
 She holds a PhD in Geosciences from the University Pablo de Olavide of Seville, Spain.
 Prior to joining the The New School, she was a postdoc at the University College London (UCL) leading urban resilience projects with Dr. Michele Acuto at the City Leadership Lab.
 She is part of UREx's scenario modeling task force.

-Elizabeth Cook is a Postdoctoral Research Fellow in Urban Ecology in the Environmental Studies Program at The New School and affiliated with the Urban Systems Lab.
+Elizabeth Cook is a Research Fellow at the Urban Systems Lab and Assistant Professor in the Department of Environmental Science at Barnard College.
 She is an urban ecosystem ecologist and her research focuses on future urban sustainability and human-environment feedbacks in urban and nearby native ecosystems.
 She conducts research on sustainability and resilience planning through participatory scenario development with local stakeholders and assessing how urban governance and knowledge networks influence planning in Latin American and US cities.
 She was previously a Chilean National Commission on Science and Technology (CONICYT) post-doctoral fellow at the Universidad Austral de Chile, Valdivia and earned her PhD at Arizona State University.

 Zbigniew “Z” Grabowski is a visiting scholar at the Urban Systems Lab at the New School and Post Doctoral Research Associate at the Cary Institute of Ecosystem Studies.
 His work focuses on the intersection of socio-technical systems evolution and biocultural conservation.
 He has research interests in green infrastructure, river restoration, dam removal, experiential environmental learning, and governance.
 He has worked at the Prince’s Foundation for Building Community, where he led the design and installation of a demonstration garden in the BRE Architecture Innovation Park, and has been a member of international research networks including the UK-NERC funded Valuing Nature Network and Blue Green Cities - Clean Water For All.
 His work has been published in scientific journals (the Journal of Infrastructure Systems, River Research and Applications, Science of the Total Environment, Water Alternatives, Land Use Policy, and Environmental Science and Policy), and been featured in the popular press (PhysOrg and the Financial Times).
 He is also a Breakthrough Generation Fellow at the Breakthrough Institute and Adjunct Faculty in Geography at Portland State University.
 Learn more about his work at ResearchGate, Academia.edu, and LinkedIn.